oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/use-delta-sharing/use-delta-sharing.md

 ## Task 2: Navigate to the SQL Worksheet

+If you already accessed the SQL Worksheet from the previous lab, you can skip over to **Task 3**; otherwise, navigate to SQL Worksheet as follows:

 1. Log in to the **Oracle Cloud Console**.

 2. Open the **Navigation** menu and click **Oracle Database**.
 Under **Oracle Database**, click **Autonomous Database**.